Budget Direct vs NRMA Car Insurance

 Here are some of the main differences between Budget Direct car insurance and NRMA car insurance:

 - NRMA's top tier policy comes with a hire car for more scenarios.
 If you have NRMA's comprehensive plus policy, you'll get a hire car if an incident occurs, which includes a not at fault collision or crash and after theft or attempted theft.
 While a hire car following theft is covered with Budget Direct's comprehensive policy, accident hire car is an optional extra.

 - Personal items are covered, with caveats for both.
-NRMA will pay up to $1000 in total to repair or replace your personal items if they're stolen from your car.
+NRMA will pay up to $500 in total to repair or replace your personal items if they're stolen from your car.
 Excluded items include mobiles phones and cash.
 Budget Direct does not specify that mobile phones are excluded.
-They will cover you for up to $500 and also up to $500 for child seats or capsules while in the car.
+They will cover you for up to $500 and also up to Yes - $500 for child seats or capsules while in the car.
 Baby seat replacement is covered separately under 'baby capsules and child seats' with NRMA.

 - Tradespeople might consider NRMA.
 'Tools of trade' cover can be found with both NRMA comprehensive policies, with up to $1,500 for certain items.
-This is excluded from Budget Direct's comprehensive policy.

 - NRMA gives more emergency assistance.
 NRMA can organise accommodation and a hire car for you or make travel arrangements if you are more than 100km away.
 Budget Direct don't state how they'll cover you for this.